-GATE 2018 Exam Day Guidelines and Last Minute Tips - GATE is just round the corner and it is vital to be prepared to ace the entrance exam.
+GATE 2019 Exam Day Guidelines and Last Minute Tips - GATE is just round the corner and it is vital to be prepared to ace the entrance exam.
 “Success can be attained with a smart strategy and planning along with good preparation”, - this is a universal truth.
 GATE is the PG engineering test in the country with the maximum applicants.
 Therefore it is one exam that holds much at stake for all those appearing for it.
 It is of paramount importance that all aspirants therefore check the GATE exam day guidelines and last minute tips to hone their strategy for success in the exam.
-Candidates can refer to the article to know the GATE 2018 exam day guidelines and last minute tips to chalk their exam strategy as well as preparation in the days leading to the exam.
+Candidates must read the full article to know the GATE 2019 exam day guidelines and last minute tips to sharpen their exam strategy as well as preparation in the days leading to the exam.
 These exam day guidelines and last minute tips for GATE have been compiled from the official sources as well as toppers and coaching experts.

-GATE 2018 will be held in two sessions each by IIT Guwahati on February 3 & 4 as well as February 10 and 11 in 199 centres across the country.
-GATE 2018 will be held for 23 papers during these four days in accordance with the exam schedule released by the authorities.
-The Admit card of GATE is available from January 4 onwards while the last day it can be downloaded on is February 11.
-Candidates who appear for the exam can check their GATE result on March 17 and download their GATE score cards if they qualify in the exam.
+GATE 2019 will be conducted by IIT Madras on February 2, 3, 9 and 10 and will be held in two sessions in approx 199 centres across the country and abroad.
+GATE 2019 will be held for a total of 24 papers with the inclusion of Statistics as a new subject from this year.
+The Admit card of GATE was released on january 4 and is available now for download in the official website of GATE 2019.
+Candidates who appear for the exam can check their GATE result on March 16 and download their GATE score cards if they qualify in the exam.

 About 10 lakh students attempt GATE each year making it one of the largest exams for PG courses in the country.
 A majority of these applicants belong to five disciplines which are the most popular on account of being core disciplines as well as in demand for PSU recruitment.
 The five Disciplines namely Mechanical Engineering, Electronics and Communication Engineering, Computer Science, Electrical Engineering and Civil Engineering are generally held in multiple sessions on account of the large number of applicants.
 This year however each discipline having a large number of applicants is being held in a single session across all centres.
 Refer to the GATE exam schedule for precise details.

 Know the GATE exam pattern well.
-It is important to know what kind of questions will come so your exam day strategy can be chalked out.
+It is important to know what kind of questions are asked in the exam so your exam day strategy can be chalked out.

-Check the virtual calculator and its working just in case you need to use it for some reason.
+Adapt yourself to the use of virtual calculator and its working conditions just in case you need to use it for some reason.

-It is time to practice, analyse and revise in that order.
+It is time to practice, analyze and revise in that order.
 Check out the test papers and previous year papers.
-Practise with one, analyse where you are wrong and plug that in with revision.
+Practice with one, analyze where you are wrong and plug that in with revision.

 It is an intense time so stress levels must be kept down.
 Don’t let negativity creep in.
 Believe in yourself and the hard work put in.